vmware/dod-compliance-and-automation/content/en/docs/Tutorials/vSphere/remediate8.md

 {{< /tabpane >}}

 {{% alert title="Warning" color="warning" %}}
 The `allowedIPs` parameter is used to configure ESXi service firewall rules and updates each service from allowing all IP addresses to restricting traffic to the ranges provided.
-Carefully evaluate the value provided here for suitable ranges in your environment.
+Carefully evaluate the value provided here for suitable ranges in the environment.
 If service specific IP ranges are desired then this control should be disabled and remediated manually or with other means outside of the script provided.
 {{% /alert %}}

 #### Disabling Controls
 The script includes variables to enable or disable controls by STIG ID.
-All controls are all enabled by default and can be turned off by changing these variables to `$false` for a specific control.
+All controls are enabled by default and can be turned off by changing these variables to `$false` for a specific control.

 A snippet of these variables is shown below.
 ```powershell